gl-inet/docs-astrowarp/docs/quick_start/index.md

 ### Node renaming

-To make the network clearer, we can set our favorite names for the nodes.
+To make the network clearer, you can set your favorite names for the nodes.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/astrowarp_rename_node.gif)

 ### Delete router nodes

-If the router node is no longer needed, we can delete it.
+If a router node is no longer needed, you can delete it.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/Delete_router_nodes.gif)

 ### Disable AstroWarp services